Freezing broad beans

 Dosage

-Freezing broad beans is not something that a person with frank Parkinson's disease could do on their own.
-Perhaps it's a parent or other loved one that you are considering helping.
+Growing and freezing broad beans is not something that a person with frank Parkinson's disease could readily do on their own.
+They are being used for their pharmaceutical properties; the dose as with all medicines needs to be carefully monitored.
+Perhaps it is a parent or other loved one that you are considering helping.

-If the patient is a gardener they could learn how to plant broad beans, but would there be the motivation?
+If the patient is a gardener they could learn how to plant broad beans; but often there would not be the motivation.

-Harvesting and podding the beans, and even topping and tailing might be too difficult, but they could certainly help with the blanching; get them on board.
+Growing, harvesting and podding the beans might be too difficult but they could certainly help with the blanching; get everyone on board.
 It has to be a family affair.

-Why would you do this when you can get it in pill form?
-Talk to anyone with Parkinson's disease and you soon find that the medication is expensive and one has surges of too little and then not enough dopamine flowing in the blood stream.
+Why would you do this when you can get L-dopa in pill form?
+Talk to anyone with Parkinson's disease and you will soon find out that the medication is expensive and one has surges of too little and then not enough of the hormone flowing in the blood stream.
 Growing and freezing broad beans has a much smoother effect.

-And the medication works reasonably well for a couple years but then rapidly tails off as the disease progresses.
-Freezing broad beans works far better for about two-thirds of folk suffering from the disease.
+And the medication works reasonably well for a couple years but then begins to tail off as the disease progresses.
+Freezing broad beans works far better for about two-thirds of folk suffering from the condition.

 Important

 Now this is important; if you are already taking a dopamine drug then you will have to gradually decrease the dose as you start enjoying your frozen broad beans twice a day.
-One can overdo it and that has serious consequences[1].
+One can overdo it and that can have serious consequences[1].
 In fact this is best done in collaboration with your doctor; he may be skeptical but tell him that the research is strong.
+Family should be involved.

 Other benefits

-Of course there are many other benefits that come with broad beans.
+Of course there are many other benefits that come from freezing broad beans.
 After soyas they are the richest source of vegetable protein, for example.
 They have large amounts of fibre and B-vitamins.

 Protein

-100 grams of the green mature seeds contain 26g of quality protein; roughly half of the recommended daily allowance.
+100 grams of the green mature seeds contain 26g of quality amino acids; roughly half of the recommended daily allowance of protein.

-For more protein allow the seeds to mature and then pod them.
-For the treatment of Parkinson's disease enjoy at least some of them whole whilst still young.
+For even more protein allow the seeds to mature and then pod them.
+For the treatment of Parkinson's disease enjoy at least some whole whilst still young.

-"Rising food and energy prices are striking at sub-Saharan Africa's most vulnerable, with 123-million people acutely food insecure.”
+"Rising food and energy prices are striking at sub-Saharan Africa's most vulnerable, with 123 million people acutely nutritionally insecure.”

 - International Monetary Fund (2022)

-Freezing broad beans would mean having sufficient protein for the whole year; throw in an egg or glass of milk for a complete food.
+Freezing broad beans would contribute to sufficient protein for the whole year.
+By all means throw in an egg or glass of milk to ensure a complete food; but they are exceptional in that they are the only common legume that has all nine essential amino acids.

 Broad beans on toast

-This broad bean on toast is a breeze; high in vegetable protein and feta cheese.
+These broad beans on toast are a breeze; high in vegetable protein with added feta cheese.

-Call it a bruschetta if you want to be fancy; notice both whole beans and those that have been podded.
+Call it a bruschetta if you want to be fancy; notice both whole pods and those that have been shelled.

 Broad bean bruschetta.